nicoleslaw/strategicwriting/_notes/week-4.md

 #### How do you balance universal (?) design and developing a brand vision?

 That’s the ultimate question for a lot of designers: how do you balance bringing new balance to your customers when they’re not asking for it?
-Jeff Bezos’ letter to shareholders contained a succinct paragraph about this.
+[Jeff Bezos’s letter to shareholders](https://www.sec.gov/Archives/edgar/data/1018724/000119312516530910/d168744dex991.htm) contained a succinct paragraph about this.
 Our customers never asked for Prime, but we had an intuition that it would bring a lot of value and solve a lot of the problems that they told us they had.
 Important to listen and feel what problems people are having, let that be a source of inspiration.
 Stretch yourself, take risks, be open to failure.
 Leader with more long-term vision gives you more runway to explore bigger things, shorter-term constraints let you iterate faster.

 #### How did you come up with Etsy’s voice and tone, because I feel if you get that right everything else falls into place, but how do you start?